Mountain Goat started out back in 1997 when two mates decided they wanted better tasting beers and were determined to do something about it.

 Dave discovered great beers in the US and took up home brewing to try and recreate them.
 When Cam had a similar epiphany in Vancouver, he sent Dave the now famous postcard with the message ‘We’ve gotta talk… let’s open a brewery’.

 In 1997 the Great Britain Hotel in Richmond tapped the first official keg of Mountain Goat: Hightail Ale, an English style amber ale.

 Dave and Cam admit that for the first few months they were their own biggest customers, buying rounds for their mates to make sure the keg poured through.
 Eventually, folks they didn’t know began buying their beer and soon other venues were keen to start stocking Goat.

 The guys knew they were on to something and with some help from friends and family, the pair opened their Crown Street brewery in Richmond in 1999.

 To help pay the bills, the brewery bar was opened once a month and soon hundreds of people were lining up to come in.

 A Melbourne legend was born.

-2015 was another big year for Goat, firstly celebrating the Trophy for Champion Beer at the Australian International Beer Awards for a barrel aged Barley Wine.
-Later that year Mountain Goat was acquired by Asahi Premium Beverages.
 Dave and Cam, having worked alongside Asahi for several years, trusted them to take over the next chapter in Goat’s journey and get good beer to even more people in Australia.

 Thanks for joining us on the Good Beer Movement.